outragedpinkracoon/vim_notes/vim-notes.md

 SPC w l - move to window on the right
 SPC w h - move to window on the left
+SPC w d - close window

 ### Navigation
-w - move forward one word
-b - move backwards one word
+w - move forward one word, having cursor at the start of the word e - move forward one word, having cursor at the end of the word b - move backwards one word

 ### Select all